Valerieraem/AuthoringAssistantJava/README.md

 # AuthoringAssistantJava

 Authoring-Assistant-Java
+This was a project that I worked on with a group for my Java class in Fall 2019 at TCC.

 (1) Prompt the user to enter a string of their choosing.
 Store the text in a string.
 Output the string.
 (1 pt)